Decomposing Global Feature Effects Based on Feature Interactions: Further Characteristics of Feature Effect Methods

 \subsection{Decomposability of SD}

-\paragraph{\normalfont\textit{Recalculation Versus No Recalculation of Shapley Values.}} In Section \ref{sec:shap}, we argued that Shapley values must be recalculated after each partitioning step in order for each new subspace to receive SD effects in the final subspaces that are representative of the underlying main effects within each subspace.
+\paragraph{\normalfont\textit{Recalculation Versus No Recalculation of Shapley Values.}} In Section \ref{sec:shap}, we argued that Shapley values must be recalculated after each partitioning step to ensure that each new subspace to receive SD effects in the final subspaces that are representative of the underlying main effects within each subspace.
 Meanwhile, the unconditional expected value (i.e., the feature interactions on the entire feature space) are minimized without recalculating the conditional expected values.

-The difference in the final feature effects within the subspaces is illustrated when comparing the left plot of Figure \ref{fig:shap_xor} (split without recalculation) with the respective plots of feature $\xv_1$ of Figure \ref{fig:shap_dt}.
+The difference in the final feature effects within the subspaces is illustrated when comparing the left lower plot of Figure \ref{fig:repid_extrapol} (split without recalculation) with the respective plots of feature $\xv_1$ of Figure \ref{fig:shap_dt}.
 Without recalculation, the effect of feature $\xv_1$ is still regarded as an interaction effect between $\xv_1$ and $\xv_3$, and hence only half of the joint interaction effect is assigned to $\xv_1$ (i.e., the respective slope within the regions is $1.5$ and $-1.5$ instead of $3$ and $-3$), and the other half of the joint interaction effect is assigned to $\xv_3$.
 When Shapley values are recalculated after the first partitioning step within each subspace, we can see in Figure \ref{fig:shap_dt} that no more interactions are present between $\xv_1$ and $\xv_3$ within each subspace, due to the split w.r.t. $\xv_3$.
-Hence, the effect of $\xv_1$ is recognized as the main effect with the slope approximately defined in the data-generating process.
-Furthermore, due to interactions with $\xv_1$, the heterogeneity of feature effects of $\xv_3$ is also reduced after the split, owing to recalculation.
+Hence, the effect of $\xv_1$ is recognized as the main effect, with a slope closely matching the true functional relationship.
+Furthermore, recalculation also reduces the heterogeneity of feature effects of $\xv_3$ due to interactions with $\xv_1$.